KeunJuSong/Spot-the-difference-Game/README.md

 ## **Overview**
 * Image application game using OpenCV
-* The main code function in this game is contours (See Reference)
+* The main code function in this game is contours detection(See Reference)

 ## **Description**
 * This game have 3 levels of difficulty, Hard-Normal-Easy